As virus surges, critics say UK hasn't learned from mistakes

 “I don’t think anybody was expecting to see the real sizable increase in demand that we’ve seen over the last few weeks,” Dido Harding, who heads the program, told lawmakers this week — although many scientists and officials had predicted exactly that.

 Headed by Harding, a former telecoms executive married to a Conservative lawmaker, the test-and-trace program is largely run by private companies including outsourcing firm Serco, using a call-center model to reach contacts and tell them to self-isolate.
-The system has failed to reach about a quarter of identified contacts, and it’s unclear what percentage of those asked to self-isolate actually comply.
+The system is only reaching about 60% of infected people's contacts, and research suggests many people who are asked to self-isolate don't comply.

 “The whole thing is hopelessly inefficient,” said Martin McKee, professor of European public health at the London School of Hygiene and Tropical Medicine, who said good contact tracing is like detective work.